karaolos9/COMP0254cw1/README.md

 # TradingContractCW1

 # Main Functions
-- listCard(uint256 tokenId, uint256 price)
+- listCard(uint256 tokenId, uint256 price):
 Lists an NFT for a fixed price sale.
 Ensures the caller is the NFT owner, transfers NFT to the contract, stores the listing, and emits an event.

-- startAuction(uint256 tokenId, uint256 startingBid, uint256 duration)
+- startAuction(uint256 tokenId, uint256 startingBid, uint256 duration):
 Starts an auction for an NFT.
 Transfers NFT to the contract, sets the starting bid and auction duration, and emits an event.

-- placeBid(uint256 tokenId)
+- placeBid(uint256 tokenId):
 Places a bid on an active auction.
 Ensures auction is active, verifies bid amount, refunds previous highest bidder, updates auction data, and emits an event.

-- cancelFixedPriceListing(uint256 tokenId)
+- cancelFixedPriceListing(uint256 tokenId):
 Cancels a fixed-price listing.
 Ensures the caller is the NFT owner, transfers NFT back, removes the listing, and emits an event.

-- buyCard(uint256 tokenId)
+- buyCard(uint256 tokenId):
 Purchases an NFT from a fixed-price listing.
 Ensures the NFT is listed, verifies the payment amount, transfers NFT ownership, sends ETH to the seller, and emits an event.

-- finalizeAuction(uint256 tokenId)
+- finalizeAuction(uint256 tokenId):
 Finalizes an auction after it ends.
 Transfers NFT to the highest bidder, sends ETH to the seller, refunds previous bidders, and emits an event.

-- pause()
+- pause():
 (imported from openzeppelin Ownable) Pauses trading functions, only the owner can pause contract operations.

-- unpause()
+- unpause():
 (imported from openzeppelin Ownable) Resumes trading functions, only the owner can unpause contract operations.

 # Execution Flow